 It might be the activated fight-or-flight response we talked about in #1.
 For example, when you feel that you have too much to do, the fight-or-flight response kicks in, and you do nothing.
-Does this ring a bell?

-People who have already made exercise a daily ritual, don’t depend on boosting their motivation to get off the couch and exercise.
+People who have already made exercise a daily ritual don’t depend on boosting their motivation to get off the couch and exercise.
 They just do it, naturally, without debating it with themselves, desperately trying to get themselves into action.

-Again, motivation is not the real issue here.
-It’s something else that holds you back.
 Maybe you think you need to devote 1 hour and you don’t know how to do that.
 Or, maybe you think you need to suffer to get results.
 Whatever the real reason is, find it.
 Only then will you be able to figure out a way to remove the obstacle that is on your way.

-- Decreases the risk of various diseases and bad health conditions, like high cholesterol, diabetes, stroke, certain types of cancer, arthritis, cardiovascular diseases.
+- Decreases the risk of various diseases and bad health conditions, like high cholesterol, diabetes, stroke, certain types of cancer, arthritis, and cardiovascular diseases.

 - Improves sex life.
 Erectile dysfunction?
 Lack of libido?
 Just lack of energy?
 Exercise may help with all of that.

 - Helps you better control your weight.
 Exercise helps you burn calories, plus you build muscle that generally burns more calories than fat.
-Exercise is a great add-on to a diet, or weight maintenance plan.
+Exercise is a great add-on to a diet or weight maintenance plan.

 This rationale once again sounds plausible, but just like the “I don’t have time” excuse, is it really true?
-Is not starting because you are not “ready,” the best thing for you right now?
+Is not starting because you are not “ready” the best thing for you right now?
 Is neglecting yourself and your body for a few more weeks/months/years a good strategy?

-Finally, how many months or years will you spend before you get “all your ducks in a row?”
+Finally, how many months or years will you spend before you get all your ducks in a row?